bjames/absurd_icmp/README.md

 # Absurd ICMP

-Absured ICMP is an example of playful computing.
 Ever wonder what you could do with only 4 bytes of user controlled traffic?
+Absurd ICMP explores what might be accomplished in such a constrained environment.

 ![image](https://user-images.githubusercontent.com/1926082/232254369-d6cd5d7a-a6c5-4bcb-b375-ae0284c634df.png)